Gas Leaks: How to Find a Gas Leak in Home – How to Detect a Gas Leak

 Do not further inspect the gas leak, as LPG is highly flammable and combustible and may lead to an explosion or fire hazard.

-Here is a summary of ten ways to detect gas leaks in your home:
+Here is a summary of eleven ways to detect a gas leak in home:

 1. Your nose is you best gas leak sensor, when you smell rotten eggs